Top 5 Canada Provinces for Doctors in 2026: Check Jobs, Salaries & Growth Opportunities

 Table of Contents

-According to the Canadian Institute for Health Information (CIHI), currently there are a total of 97,000 physicians working in Canada, and the provinces are also actively inviting foreign-trained physicians, especially in rural and northern communities.
+If we consider salary as a driving factor, the province that pays doctors the most in Canada has to be Albertata, where you can expect an average salary of CAD 310,000-660,000 per year.
+According to the Canadian Institute for Health Information (CIHI), there are a total of 99,555 physicians recorded in late 2025, working in Canada, and the provinces are also actively inviting foreign-trained physicians, especially in rural and northern communities.
 In this article, we will explore the top 5 provinces for doctors in Canada, average salaries, requirements, etc, to help your understanding of Canada immigration for doctors.

 Province |